usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Repetition_, by Unwound
+- _Cavalcade_, by black midi
+- _SIREN PROPAGANDA_, by SMTK
+- _Larderello_, by Dos Monos
 - _Pray for Paris_, by Westside Gunn
+- _冀西南林路行_, by 万能青年旅店
+- _All the Footprints You've Ever Left and the Fear Expecting Ahead_, by envy
 - _I LAY DOWN MY LIFE FOR YOU_, by JPEGMAFIA
 - _Only Good Dreams for Me_, by Zaumne
 - _Endlessness_, by Nala Sinephro